Notable vegan iodine sources include iodized salt, sea vegetables, and vegan iodine supplements.

 Symptoms may include unintentional weight loss, sleep difficulties, irritableness, and muscle weakness(5).

 Alright, now that we know too much and too little iodine has consequences, how does this apply to you as a vegan?

 Iodine Intakes in Vegans: A Concern?

-One study on Boston area vegans and vegetarians suggests that the vegans had lower UIC than the vegetarians, however, both groups had normal TSH (thyroid stimulating hormone) levels, which is one measure used to assess the thyroid gland.
+One study on Boston area vegans and vegetarians suggests that the vegans had lower UIC (urinary iodine concentration) than the vegetarians, however, both groups had normal TSH (thyroid stimulating hormone) levels, which is one measure used to assess the thyroid gland(7).

-However, vegan iodine sources do exist, and it is possible to meet the RDA with them.
+However, high vegan sources of iodine do exist, and it is possible to meet the RDA with them.

 Vegan Iodine Sources